Colloquium: Hadron Production in Open-charm Meson Pair at $e^+e^-$ Collider: Introduction

 \section{Introduction}

-The year 2024 marks the 50th anniversary of the discovery of the $J/\psi$ particle, a landmark achievement in the field of particle physics.
-Prior to this discovery, the charm quark ($c$) had been proposed through the GIM mechanism~\cite{Bjorken:1964gz,Cabibbo:1963yz, Glashow:1970gm,Archilli:2017xmu} to explain the puzzling decay behavior of $K_L\to \mu^+\mu^-$.
-In 1974, two experimental groups led by Ting and Richter independently discovered the $J/\psi$ particle~\cite{E598:1974sol,SLAC-SP-017:1974ind}, an event celebrated as the “November Revolution” in the field.
+The 50th anniversary of the discovery of the $J/\psi$ particle, a landmark achievement in the field of particle physics, was marked in 2024.
+Prior to this discovery, the charm quark ($c$) was proposed through the Glashow-Iliopoulos-Maiani mechanism~\cite{Bjorken:1964gz,Cabibbo:1963yz, Glashow:1970gm,Archilli:2017xmu} to explain the puzzling decay behavior of $K_L\to \mu^+\mu^-$.
+In 1974 two experimental groups led by Ting and Richter independently discovered the $J/\psi$ particle~\cite{E598:1974sol,SLAC-SP-017:1974ind}, an event celebrated as the “November revolution” in the field.
 This breakthrough not only confirmed the $c$ quark as a new member of the quark family but also unveiled the charmonium meson family, significantly enriching hadron spectroscopy.
 Charmonium is well described by the potential model as a nonrelativistic $c\bar{c}$ bound state~\cite{Eichten:1974af, Eichten:1978tg, Eichten:1979ms}.
-It provides an ideal platform for probing the non-perturbative dynamics of the strong interaction.
+It provides an ideal platform for probing the nonperturbative dynamics of the strong interaction.
 The strong interaction is one of the fundamental forces in nature that govern the behavior of quarks and gluons within hadrons.
-However, understanding its non-perturbative aspects remains a significant challenge.
+However, understanding its nonperturbative aspects remains a significant challenge.
 This area of research represents a frontier that still awaits precise quantitative exploration~\cite{Liu:2013waa,Hosaka:2016pey,Chen:2016qju,Richard:2016eis,Esposito:2016noz, Ali:2017jda, Olsen:2017bmm,Guo:2017jvc,Liu:2019zoy,Yuan:2019zfo,Brambilla:2019esw,Chen:2022asf,Meng:2022ozq}.